For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 - summarizing scientific research for park staff

-- assisting in natural resource inventories and field surveys
+- conducting natural resource inventories and field surveys

-- measuring water quality, natural soundscape, or light emissions
+measuring water quality, natural soundscapes, or light emissions

 - preparing field guides and park resource overviews

 - leading interpretive talks or programs for park visitors

 Lilian Peterson, Paleontology Intern, Point Reyes National Seashore, California

 Lillian's GIP project was to develop strategies for long-term monitoring of rapidly eroding fossil rich exposures along the park's coastline.
 While doing her project, Lillian Pearson and paleontologist Robert Boessenecker discovered and collected a short-beaked dolphin that likely represents a new species of marine mammal.
 The specimen was discovered when Lillian was evaluating coastal exposures of fossiliferous rocks at the national seashore.
 Very few cetaceans (whales, dolphins and porpoises) have been described from the Purisima Formation and the recovery, preparation, and study of this specimen will provide important information on the biodiversity of marine mammals in the Pliocene age formation.